aimnova.

 Step by step:

-3. So what: the WAY B speaks — not the words alone — reveals someone under pressure and not really in control.
+3. So what: the WAY B speaks — not the words alone — reveals someone anxious and quietly asking for support.

 Final answer:

-B cutting in with ‘Yes.
-Yes.’ sounds defensive, while ‘(quietly) …I'll try’ betrays real doubt — so the speech features, not the words, reveal B struggling to seem in control.
+B jumping in with ‘Totally.
+Totally fine.’ sounds forced, while ‘(after a pause) …could someone sit near the front?’ betrays real nerves — so the speech features, not the words, reveal B pretending to be confident while asking for help.

 Important: Don't dismiss the informality.
 A blog's fragments and slang are deliberate (they build trust); a post is never ‘too short to analyse’ (the brevity is the craft — every emoji and hashtag is a choice); a website isn't read top to bottom (analyse the design and the button); and a transcript's ‘um’s and pauses are evidence, not mistakes to tidy away.